kolenaIO/kolena/docs/dataset/advanced-usage/thresholded-results.md

 ]
 ```

+!!! note
+    The thresholded object should be added to a model result dataframe with at least one column other
+    than the `thresholded` column that contains the threhoslded object.

 ### Uploading Thresholded Results

 After generating your thresholded object, you can upload it to Kolena using the `upload_results` method: